r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 dependencies and not needing compilation) and using `tiff` (a package needed compilation and depending on two more packages).

-With `tiff`, checking with a missing toolchain (which fails) took over 2 minutes.
-Checking with the base toolchain took about 15 more seconds (and passed, it is enough for the involved packages).
-Checking with the full toolchain tool 5 minutes.
+With `tiff`, checking with a missing toolchain (which fails) took over 1 minute.
+Checking with the base toolchain took nearly 2 minutes (and passed, it is enough for the involved packages).
+Checking with the full toolchain took 3 minutes (note: the timings are expected to vary based on internal github setup).
 More information is available [here](https://github.com/kalibera/ucrt3).